 - The Independent Legal Assistance Review Service (ILARS)

 To make sure you have all the help you need to resolve a dispute, WIRO can supply you with a grant to access independent legal advice.

 - Employer complaints

 Employers wishing to resolve a complaint against their insurer in relation to NSW workers compensation are provided with assistance by WIRO.

-This includes complaints with regard to:
+This includes complaints concerning:

 - The calculation of a premium